AmilaWeerasinghe/battleships/README.md

 1. create and render the initial elements with game board. blocks and the ships
 2. Control ships with directions
 3. Add two board to player and computer
+4. Create the game board
+5. Add the different ships randomly into the game board , vertically / horizontally in random manner

 Tech stack